Celebrity & Entertainment

 john-forté-passes-away-at-50

-A musician who was once nominated for Grammy awards and had collaborations with the Fugees and the Refugee Camp All-Stars, John Forté has passed away at the age of 50.
+A musician who was once nominated for Grammy awards and had collaborations with the Fugees and the Refugee Camp All-Stars, John Forté, has died at the age of 50 years olf.

 The late singer was found dead at his house in Chilmark, Massachusetts, on Monday afternoon.
 Police reported that there were no signs of foul play, while the state examiner immediately commenced an investigation.